Rose-fronted parakeet: Distribution and habitat

-The rose-fronted parakeet inhabits lowland evergreen forest and nearby clearings.
+The rose-fronted parakeet inhabits lowland evergreen forests and nearby clearings.
 The one confirmed record in Ecuador was at 875 m.
-In Peru it occurs as high as 1650 m.
+In Peru, it occurs as high as 1650 m.

 Behavior

 Movement

 Nothing is known about the rose-fronted parakeet's movements.

 Feeding

 The rose-fronted parakeet has been observed foraging in flocks of up to about 30 individuals.
 Its diet includes fruit, seeds, flowers, and leaves of both wild and cultivated plants and trees.

 Breeding

 The rose-fronted parakeet breeds between January and March in northeastern Peru.
 An active nest was found in southeastern Peru's Manú National Park in early October.
 The nest was in a cavity in a live tree about 9 m above the ground.
 It held three eggs and a newly hatched chick.
 Four adults were tending the clutch.

 Vocalization

 The rose-fronted parakeet's flight call is "rolling bursts of prrrt prrrt notes" and it also makes "screeching calls and other conversational notes".